JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Email: jose.cortes@uta.edu
 - linkedin.com/in/cortesjoseandres

-*If you would like access to the scripts, please feel free to contact me*
+*If you would like access to the scripts, please feel free to contact me.*

 ## Acknowledgements

 - Thanks to my advisors for guiding me through this process.
 - Thank you to UTA and USDA-ARS for funding my research

 *Thanks to my advisors for guiding me through this process.
-Thank you to UTA and USDA-ARS for funding my research*
+Thank you to UTA and USDA-ARS for funding my research.
+And a special thanks to yall for listening.
+Any Questions?*

 ## References